Publishing your documents online

 Schools with their own website

 Your school’s website is the first place a parent or someone from your community will go when searching for information about your school.
-Schools who have their own website must publish their planning and reporting documents on their website.
+Schools who have their own websites must publish their planning and reporting documents on their website.

 As a minimum, it’s expected that your document remains on your website until the next document is available for publishing.
 It is good practice to retain previous planning and reporting documents on your website in case people want to refer to them.